denis-rossati/advent-of-code/year_2022/day_3/README.md

 So I just used the built-in PHP functions like search, map and etc...

-The second puzzle is easier if you use built-in functions too.
+The second puzzle is easy too if you use built-in functions too.
+You just find a common letter in the three ruckpacks.
+I got an acceptable time complexity of O(n) for each group of three elves (desconsidering the first foreach).